-Once you have promoted your event and attracted volunteers to come along, it's important not to forget to thank them for being there on the day.
-It's a good idea to prepare some things to reward and recognise their contribution.
+Once you have promoted your event and attracted volunteers to come along, it's important to thank them for being there on the day.

 In the Clean Up kit there are Volunteer Certificates you can use to thank volunteers.
 If you need more, there is a digital version in your resource centre.
 Make sure you have enough according to your estimated volunteer numbers.